afrancey/EDA-Inspector/README.md

 # EDA-Inspector

-This tool is intended to be used for visual inspection and manual artifact removal of SCL data files obtained from an Empatica wristband.
-Currently, is wil
+This tool is intended to be used for visual inspection and manual artifact removal in SCL data files obtained from an Empatica wristband.
+Currently, it will allow for inspection of the last 15 minutes of data recorded by the wristband.
+The output data file contains the mean SCL of each 30 second interval within this 15 minutes for each participant.

 ## Downloading
 To download the Processing code, click "clone or download .zip" and then "Download zip".
 Unzip the files.